Theory of Change or Transformation

 Again whether there is light or darkness we can cognize only by some other light. i.e the light in our eyes.
 We have not seen that light in our eyes even though it enables us to see every thing.
 The sky appears blue.
 The rope appears like a snake.
 The parallel rails look as if they have been united at a distance.
 What we call a plain surface will be seen to be undulated if examined by the help of a microscope.
 An ordinary glass or crystal appears like a piece of diamond.
 Thus so many deceptive appearances keep on puzzling our mind.

-It is only the white color that creates The spectrum of seven colours and makes this creation appear colorful.
-In the process of change or modification some colors are absorbed and some colors are reflected.
+It is only the white colour that creates the spectrum of seven colours and makes this creation appear colourful.
+In the process of change or modification some colours are absorbed and some colours are reflected.

 Be it the process of photo-synthesis, or blood circulation system, be it the respiratory system or digestive system, be it the solar system or an atomic structure, every thing is a product of change and therefore contains within it the process of change.
 In other words, the process is the creator, sustainer and destroyer of every thing that we come across.